nus-cs2103/website-base/_module-TEE3201/mid-semester-survey-results.md

 * **If the pace is too fast for you:** Not to worry; thanks to the iterative approach we use for covering topics, you'll get multiple chances to solidify your familiarity of a topic/tool.
 Do what you can every week and ==try not to fall too far behind== though.
 * **If the pace is too slow for you:** Also cover the optional topics.
+  Also, go deeper into the Python topics covered.
+Python resources are generally easy to find online.
   If that's not enough, drop me a note with which topics/aspects you would like to leann more and I can suggest more resources for you.

 </div>

 ---